Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

 \begin{theorem} [Tree/Anti-Tree Covering] Consider a network model set $\mathcal{M}$ associating with an acyclic graph $\mathcal{G}$ with $\mathcal{V} = \mathcal{R} \cup \mathcal{C}$.
 Then, $\mathcal{M}$ is generically identifiable if either of the following two conditions holds: \begin{enumerate} \item $\mathcal{G}$ can be decomposed into a set of disjoint trees, and for each tree, its root is excited and all the leaves are measured.

 \item $\mathcal{G}$ can be decomposed into a set of disjoint anti-trees, and for each anti-tree, its root is measured, and all the leaves are excited. \end{enumerate} \end{theorem}

-The detailed proof is presented in Appendix~\ref{ap:thm:treecover}.
+{\blue Compared to Corollary~1 in \cite{cheng2019allocation}, where all the vertices are assumed to be measured and the goal is to allocate actuators only, Theorem~\ref{thm:treecover} presents generic identifiability conditions for dynamic networks with partial excitations and partial measurements, which can be used to allocate both actuators and sensors.} The detailed proof is presented in Appendix~\ref{ap:thm:treecover}.
 Note that the second condition in Theorem~\ref{thm:treecover} can be proven using the results in Section~\ref{sec:TransposeNet} on transpose networks, but it is worth noting that the two conditions in Theorem~\ref{thm:treecover} are dual but not equivalent.
-Even if there does not exist a disjoint tree covering obeying condition (1), we may still find a set of disjoint anti-trees that covers all the edges of $\mathcal{G}$ and satisfies condition (1).
+Even if there does not exist a disjoint tree covering obeying condition (a), we may still find a set of disjoint anti-trees that covers all the edges of $\mathcal{G}$ and satisfies condition (a).
 Thus, the two conditions are actually complementary to each other.
 The following example is given to demonstrate this point.

-\begin{exam} Consider a model set $\mathcal{M}$ governed by the dynamic network in Fig.~\ref{fig:treecovering}.
-It can be found that there are two disjoint trees highlighted by the blue and red colors, covering all the edges of the graph, while their roots are excited, and every leaf is measured.
-Therefore, it follows from condition~(1) in Theorem~\ref{thm:treecover} that $\mathcal{M}$ is generically identifiable.
-Note that we can also measure the vertices $2,3,4$, then they are not necessarily excited.
-However, we cannot apply condition (2) in this scenario as there is no set of disjoint anti-trees with measured roots and excited leaves.
-If we change the network to Fig.~\ref{fig:antitreecovering} where vertex $4$ becomes measured, then two disjoint anti-trees are found indicated by the blue and red colors where both anti-trees have measured roots and excited leaves, so that condition~(2) is applied to yield generic identifiability of $\mathcal{M}$ in this case.

-\end{exam}
+\begin{exam}